Edge Mode flag variable configuration

 , you can precisely control how Optimizely Edge Agent handles GET

 requests for each variation within an experiment.
-This level of control empowers businesses to create highly targeted, performant, and scalable edge-based experiments that deliver personalized experiences to users while optimizing resource utilization and minimizing operational complexity.
+This level of control lets you create highly targeted, performant, and scalable edge-based experiments that deliver personalized experiences to users while optimizing resource utilization and minimizing operational complexity.